BARN AND SHED PAINT

 Thinners suitable T0001 White Spirit

-Covers Approx. 8 square meters per litre (We cannot be held responsible for the method of application, absorption of substrate or wastage)
+Covers Approx. 8 square metres per litre (this does not account for the method of application, absorption of substrate or wastage)

-Suitable for Metal, Primed Fiberglass, Wood, Concrete and Brick.
+Suitable for Metal, Primed Fiberglass, Wood, Concrete, Brick and Plastisol (12 months old)

 Shelf life - 12 months from batch date